Haïm Korsia: Role of Chief Rabbi

 He also appears to be concerned about women's issues.
 He announced directives supportive of women who have been refused a "get" or Jewish divorce by their husbands.
 Shortly after assuming his new role, Korsia appointed Dolly Touitou to a new position to address complaints filed against the French Jewish religious services organization.
 Observers consider that an egalitarian action that was supportive of women's rights, and considered "bold" by the majority Sephardic Jewish community.
 Prior to 1990, women were not allowed to vote in Consistoire elections.
 They were also prohibited from standing for office until 2006, following a ruling by the French courts that struck down the prohibition.

 In the wake of a series of terrorist attacks in France by Muslim extremists in January 2015, in which some victims were Jewish, Rabbi Korsia called on the Jewish community to help invigorate French society's concept of fraternité (brotherhood).
 He rejected the idea that the solution to such attacks is emigration or capitulation.
 He likened current difficulties to those faced by Moses and his followers at the Red Sea: "Sometimes the only way is to enter the Red Sea – to go in and rebuild a new solidarity, rebuild links between Christians, Protestant, Catholics, Muslims, and Jews, and rebuild hope", said Korsia.

+British-based news website Middle East Eye and Israeli site YNet reported that Korsia in an August 2024 BFM TV interview had urged Israel to "finish the job", and had said that violence in Gaza was "an act of war that no country in the world would conduct like Israel is doing, and I have absolutely nothing to be ashamed of in how Israel is conducting the fighting."[sic]
+Responding in French to Korsia's remarks, Aymeric Caron Tweeted, "the masks have fallen so much in recent months".